Strategy – Don’t go into battle without one

 2. Recognition that defenders of liberty must, themselves, have influence and power equal to or greater than the influence and power of collectivists is one of the concepts that sets Freedom Force apart from organizations that limit themselves to the role of education.
 We recognize that power is dangerous and that, in its pursuit, we must have mechanisms to prevent ourselves and those who follow in our footsteps from being corrupted by the power we must achieve.
 You can learn what those mechanisms are at other sections of the Freedom Force site, starting with Structure and Bylaws.

-3. The most current version of this presentation was delivered at the Second Red Pill Expo and will be available for viewing at the Red Pill University web site.
-To be informed of the next broadcast date, click here.
+3. The most current version of this presentation was delivered at the Second Red Pill Expo and is available for viewing at the Red Pill University web site.